vExcess/libraries/README.md

 A collection of libraries I'm storing for use.
 They can be used via https://www.jsdelivr.com/github

-## BobertQuery.js
+## touch.js
-    A light weight library for easily working with the DOM
+    A library for detecting collisions between 2D and 3D shapes.

 ## IMGJS.js
     A library that converts JavaScript into PNG images and back